UNIBS

 Associate Professor

-Dr. Andrea Pilotto earned his MD with honors from the University of Padua in 2009 and specialized in Neurology at the University of Brescia in 2015.
+Prof Andrea Pilotto earned his MD with honors from the University of Padua in 2009 and specialized in Neurology at the University of Brescia in 2015.
 He has held research and clinical fellowships in top European centers, including Heidelberg and Tübingen.
 Since 2017, he has been a neurologist and university researcher at the University of Brescia and ASST Spedali Civili.
 His expertise includes movement disorders, atypical dementias, and neurodegenerative diseases.
 He has also taught neurology courses in Medicine and Physiotherapy.
 His work combines clinical practice with neuroimaging, biomarker research, and neurorehabilitation.

 Andrea Rizzardi